DEFINITY® News and Updates

 • Proceeded with an invasive angiogram

-• With DEFINITY®, a timely and critical diagnosis was made, providing the confidence that an invasive procedure was necessary and avoiding further testing and delay of treatment
+• With DEFINITY®, a timely and critical management decision was made, providing the confidence that an invasive procedure was necessary and avoiding further testing and delay of treatment

 Cardiac catheterization